NoahGX/Data-Analysis-Wine-Quality/README.md

 - Printed statements identifying key attributes correlated with wine quality and among themselves.

 ## Notes
-- Consider modifying the analysis for more rigorous scientific or production usage.
+- Consider modifying the analysis for more complex production usage.
 - If the dataset's structure or the URL changes, the notebook might require updates.
 - Source URL and parameters can be modified or tweaked to explore different aspects of the data.